daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Time Travel (10+ Intellect points):** You and up to three willing characters you choose within immediate range travel to a point in time that you specify when you use this ability.
 The point in time must be within ten years of the present.
 For each level of Effort applied, you can travel ten more years or bring three more creatures with you.
 When you appear in the new moment in time, you do so in the same position you were in when you used this ability.
 Upon arriving at your temporal destination, you and the other time travelers are stunned for one minute.
 In order to return to your original time, you must use this ability again.
 Action.

 **Tinker (1 Intellect point):** You make a device do something different from its original purpose.
 For example, a blaster becomes a bomb.
 A scanner becomes a signal booster for a radio transmitter.
 A music player becomes a battery for another device.
 The effective level of the modified device is 1 lower than normal, and the device is rendered unusable (for its original purpose) until repaired.
 Action to initiate.

+**Tiny:** When you use Shrink, you can choose to shrink down to about one-sixteenth of an inch (.2 cm).
+When you do, you add 5 more temporary points to your Speed Pool (plus any from Smaller), and because your attacks are concentrated into a very small area, you deal an additional 2 points of damage.
+For each level of Effort you apply to shrink even more, you become one-tenth as tall (one one-hundredth for two levels of Effort, one one-thousandth for three, and so on) and you add 1 more point to your Speed Pool.
+Enabler.

+In campaigns where characters can travel to parallel dimensions, using Tiny to shrink to one-thousandth of your normal height may be a means of doing so.

 **Tool Mastery:** When you have an asset from using a tool, the time required to perform the task is cut in half (minimum one round).
 Enabler.